Former Fed Chair Bernanke takes stand in AIG bailout trial

-On Thursday afternoon, Bernanke distinguished between the $85 billion loan package provided to AIG, which came with an interest rate of more than 12 percent and a nearly 80 percent stake in the company, and loans the government provided to banks at the height of the 2007-2009 financial crisis through broad lending facilities at the New York Fed.

-While officials designed the AIG rescue to “minimize windfall” for shareholders, they considered countervailing factors when designing the other programs, including the need to get the funds into the financial system and avoid any stigma associated with taking advantage of the loans, Bernanke said.
+On Thursday afternoon Bernanke responded with a terse “yes, sir,” to multiple questions about the extreme conditions in the fall of 2008 that led to an initial $85 billion bailout loan for AIG, including a run on money market funds and a commercial paper market that was in shock.

-Former AIG Chief Executive Hank Greenberg, who was also the company’s largest shareholder, sued the government in 2011 over the terms of the bailout’s loan, arguing they amounted to an illegal taking of the company from AIG shareholders.
+Former AIG Chief Executive Hank Greenberg, who was also the company’s largest shareholder, sued the government in 2011 over the terms of the bailout’s loan, which included an interest rate of at least 12 percent and a nearly 80 percent stake in the company.
+The terms amounted to an illegal taking of the company from AIG shareholders, Greenberg charged.

-Government lawyers have countered that the bailout in the end raised the value of AIG shares and that policymakers had to consider “moral hazard” concerns when calculating its terms.

-To make their case, Greenberg’s lawyers have tried to portray the government as singling out AIG shareholders for punishment, without having a basis for doing so.
-They have also pushed officials to confirm that the situation was so dire that the government would have moved to save AIG even if the company had refused the initial offer.
+To make their case, Greenberg’s lawyers have pushed officials to confirm that the situation was so dire that the government would have moved to save AIG even if the company had refused the initial offer.

 When asked on Thursday by Greenberg’s lawyer, David Boies, if officials had concluded that AIG’s collapse could have catastrophic consequences for the broader financial system, Bernanke responded: “We were very concerned about that possibility, yes.”